-Laser hair removal has become extremely popular among men looking to permanently reduce hair growth, most commonly for areas such as back, chest, stomach and legs.
+Laser hair removal has become extremely popular among men looking to permanently reduce hair growth, most commonly for areas such as the back, chest, stomach and legs.

-Not only can it save hours upon hours of shaving, laser hair removal can also reduce the occurrence of the dreaded ingrown hair.
+Not only can it save hours upon hours of shaving, but laser hair removal can also reduce the occurrence of the dreaded ingrown hair.
 Ingrown hairs generally occur for men because of the daily or frequent shave that cuts the hair close to the skin.
 As the hair grows back from the follicle, it tends to curl.
 This can occur under the skin, becoming infected and turning into an irritating ingrown hair.
 With laser hair removal, a cosmetic laser transmits a concentrated beam of light directly into the pigment of your hair follicles, destroying them and stunting hair growth.
 While this process doesn’t eliminate ingrown hairs completely, it can help alleviate the problem.

-Laser hair removal can also be used to shape the modern-man’s designer beard.
+Laser hair removal can also be used to shape the modern man’s designer beard.
 By reducing the thickness and coarseness of the hair, laser neatens the beard line and banishes irritating collar rash or stray hairs on the neck and cheeks.

 Don’t sweat it!